 As part of the application, Applicants are required to submit a U.S. Manufacturing Plan that should not exceed one page in length.
 The U.S. Manufacturing Plan represents the Applicant's measurable commitment to support U.S. manufacturing as a result of its award.
 U.S. Manufacturing Plans are a Program Policy Factor during the review and selection process.
 See Section V.B.1 of the FOA.
+A U.S. Manufacturing Plan must contain a commitment to the U.S manufacturing requirements stated in Section VI.B.8 below.

-A U.S. Manufacturing Plan should contain the following or similar preamble: "If selected for funding, the Applicant agrees to the following commitments as a condition of that funding:" and, after the preamble, the plan should include one or more specific and measureable commitments.
+In addition, the plan should include other specific and measurable commitments.
 For example, an Applicant may commit particular types of products to be manufactured in the U.S. These plans should not include requirements regarding the source of inputs used during the manufacturing process.
-In addition to or instead of making a commitment tied to a particular product, the Applicant may commit to a particular investment in a new or existing U.S. manufacturing facility, keep certain activities based in the U.S. (i.e., final assembly) or support a certain number of jobs in the U.S. related to the technology and manufacturing.
-For an Applicant which is likely to license the technology to others, especially universities for which licensing may be the exclusive means of commercialization the
+In addition to or instead of making a commitment tied to a particular product, the Applicant may make other types of commitments still beneficial to U.S. manufacturing.
+An Applicant may commit to a particular investment in a new or existing U.S. manufacturing facility, keep certain activities based in the U.S. (i.e., final assembly), or support a certain number of jobs in the U.S. related to the technology and manufacturing.
+ARPA-E will provide a template for the U.S. Manufacturing Plan, though the Applicant is not required to use the template as long as the Applicant provides all of the information noted above.

-&lt;sup>40 America COMPETES Act, Pub.
+&lt;sup>48 America COMPETES Act, Pub.
 L. No. 110-69, § 5012 (2007), as amended (codified at 42 U.S.C. § 16538).